hyperse-io/.github/profile/README.md

 ## Welcome to Hyperse

 Build better headless graphql e-commerce platform faster.
 Provide a list of open source full stack development kit toolchains, solutions, leading popular framework best practices, accelerate nodejs, typescript based development efficiency, to ensure good engineering quality

-## What is the Hyperse Enterprise Edition?
+## What is the Hyperse Enterprise Expert service?

-In addition to our open source toolkits of the hyperse platform, the Hyperse Enterprise Edition offers you an optimal solution for your e-commerce challenges - including our ecommerce customization and scalability, specialized enterprise features, backend, frontend architecture design, support and service.
+In addition to our open source toolkits of the hyperse platform, the Hyperse Enterprise Expert service offers you an optimal solution for your e-commerce challenges - including our ecommerce customization and scalability, plugin , specialized enterprise features, backend, frontend architecture design.
 The right solution for enterprises that want to take their e-commerce game to the next level.
 If you're interested, please reach out to us.

  ## Useful links